awsaavedra/awsaavedra.github.io/content/resume.md

 --------

 ## Summary
-Alexander is a current Staff Solutions engineer working in application security with a strong cybersecurity, machine learning, and software development background.
-His current role he has been ranked number 1 in his division two consecutive years and won the division West SE of the year award 2022 at Synopsys which is a 19,000+ person company.
+Alexander is a current Sr Staff Solutions Architect working in application security with a strong cybersecurity, machine learning, and software development background.
+His current role he has been ranked number 1 in his division two consecutive years and won the division West SE of the year award 2022 at Synopsys which is a 20,000+ person company.
 Alexander has a relentless focus on delivering value to customers with an innovators mindset in all of his work.
 He focuses on making every day "day one" and making things 10 times better by rethinking what is considered possible.
 While in College he has worked as a Machine Learning research intern, Machine Learning engineer intern, and engineer intern achieving a UC Major GPA of 3.72 in Machine Learning and Neural Computation.
-He is currently pursuing a Master's in Computer Science, Interactive Intelligence (like Machine Learning) at Georgia Institute of Technology which is a top 10 Computer Science program.
+He is currently pursuing a Master's in Computer Science, 4.0 GPA in Interactive Intelligence (like Machine Learning) at Georgia Institute of Technology which is a top 10 Computer Science program.

 Hobbies: Reading, Biking, Weightlifting, Computer Games, Economics and Markets, Writing, Longevity and Health, Pedagogy, exploring future technology trends, poetry